tirnovar/Power-BI-Admin-REST-API-Connector/Readme.md

 - Activity Events
 - Datasources for Dataflows
 - Data Labels
-- Fucntion for Tiles in Dashboard (by Dashboard ID)
+- Function for Tiles in Dashboard (by Dashboard ID)
 - Function for Unused Artifacts (by Workspace ID)
-- Function for Users of App (App ID)
-- Function for Users of Dataset (Dataset ID)
-- Function for Users of Dashboard (Dashboard ID)
 - Function for Datasets to Dataflow Links (Dataset ID)

 </details>